All Episodes

 That's why he resigned.

-That's that's what he found because obviously for the constitutional violations that are involved in all of this, besides smart televisions that you think are off, possibly being used to monitor Americans in their own homes, and besides the fact that they have actually purposely rendered iPhone encryption, Android encryption irrelevant, basically.
+That's what he found because obviously for the constitutional violations that are involved in all of this, besides smart televisions that you think are off, possibly being used to monitor Americans in their own homes, and besides the fact that they have actually purposely rendered iPhone encryption, Android encryption irrelevant, basically.

-And to me, probably the biggest revelation Julian Assange was just talking about there is how the CIA is capable of using st uh stolen malware and attribute cyber attacks to nations like Russia, Iran, China, and elsewhere.
+And to me, probably the biggest revelation Julian Assange was just talking about there is how the CIA is capable of using stolen malware and attribute cyber attacks to nations like Russia, Iran, China, and elsewhere.

 In other words, it could actually be happening within the CIA, but it's actually happening elsewhere.

-And then we get to the the blockbuster that we had with John Solomon and Sarah Carter, they'll both be back on Hannity tonight on the Fox News Channel, and in fact they confirm that yes, Trump Tower was in fact surveilled and their main server monitored by the government in the weeks leading up to an election.
+And in fact, they confirmed that, yes, Trump Tower was in fact surveilled and their main server monitored by the government in the weeks leading up to an election.

-Every single person, but I think one that I know of, maybe two.
+And I know the entire political operation of Donald Trump's campaign, every single person, but I think one that I know of, maybe two.

 They all had Trump email addresses, Trump organization email addresses.